Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Future Directions

+\textbf{Metrics Standardization.} Previous works employing diverse methodologies often adopt disparate definitions of evaluation metrics, resulting in incomparable results.
+This issue is particularly acute for metrics with nuanced definitions that vary across application scenarios.
+Privacy serves as a prime example.
+While Differential Privacy (DP) offers a gold standard for quantifying privacy, DP-based approaches frequently necessitate utility sacrifices, hindering the evaluation of research directions that cannot be readily analyzed through this lens.
+For instance, distillation-based approaches are often perceived as reducing privacy risk because raw data do not cross the boundary \cite{dong2022privacy}, yet quantifying the privacy implications of emerging privacy-preserving techniques using DP remains an open challenge.
+This presents an opportunity to establish a unified and measurable framework that encompasses a broader range of cross-silo collaboration approaches, including distillation-based, generation-based, and parameter-based methods.

+\textbf{Application-driven Evaluations.} Many existing approaches are method-driven: they aim to improve accuracy on predefined task types, but they often do not test whether the resulting collaboration remains usable under deployment constraints.
+In practical settings, communication cost, computation allocation, privacy protection, interpretability, and robustness constrain the system in addition to task utility.
+Current evaluations rarely measure these constraints jointly, making it difficult to compare the practical applicability of different approaches.

+\textbf{Real-world Datasets and Benchmarks.} Existing approaches primarily evaluate domain-specific tasks using open-source, well-established benchmarks like IMDB \cite{maas2011learning_imdb}.
+However, these benchmarks often provide limited evidence for LM--SM collaboration.
+Their data are close to the public pre-training distribution, whereas the target setting assumes a private domain with a larger domain gap; this can inflate performance estimates.
+As a result, evaluations on standard downstream benchmarks may not indicate how a method behaves on practical private-domain tasks, especially when efficiency and privacy risks are considered~\cite{pmlr-v235-tramer24a}.
+To reduce this bias, the field needs private-domain benchmarks built from realistic sensitive datasets, together with reporting protocols that describe the domain gap.
+Current benchmarks also emphasize final task accuracy rather than vulnerability at the collaborative boundary.
+Future datasets should evaluate the transferred \emph{carriers} themselves by measuring how much private or proprietary information can be reconstructed from a prompt, intermediate output, or logit distribution under realistic constraints~\cite{carlini2021extracting}.

-Application-driven approaches require a holistic view of multiple considerations, while incorporating realistic constraints on important factors including efficiency, privacy, and model performance on domain tasks.
-Depending on the application, other objectives may also need to be included, such as interpretability and fairness.
-Previous works have studied the trade-off among utility, privacy, efficiency, and fairness in FL settings \cite{zhang2023trading,GU2022102907}, or achieved optimized accuracy under communication and privacy constraints \cite{chen2020breaking}.
-In collaborative systems with LMs, there are additional important objectives that need to be considered, such as LM model query cost and LM ownership protection.
-To be able to incorporate a variety of measures and directly compare different approaches, we propose a flexible multi-objective benchmark defined as
+\textbf{Multi-objective Trade-offs.} Practical LM--SM collaboration requires evaluation beyond task utility.
+Depending on the application, the objective set may include efficiency, privacy and security, interpretability, and fairness.
+Previous work has studied trade-offs among utility, privacy, efficiency, and fairness in FL settings \cite{zhang2023trading, GU2022102907}, or optimized accuracy under communication and privacy constraints \cite{chen2020breaking}.
+Collaborative systems with LMs add further objectives, including LM query cost and LM ownership protection.
+To incorporate these measures and compare different approaches, we propose a flexible multi-objective benchmark over collaborative policies defined as